kaspth/active_record-associated_object/README.md

 To further help illustrate how your collaborator Associated Objects interact with your domain model, you can forward callbacks.

-Say we wanted to have to our `publisher` automatically publish posts after they're created.
+Say we wanted to have our `publisher` automatically publish posts after they're created.
 Or we need to refresh a publishing after a post has been touched.
 Or what if we don't want posts to be destroyed if they're published due to HAHA BUSINESS rules?

 So `has_object` can state this and forward those callbacks onto the Associated Object: